 Zárate has won one world title at bantamweight.
 For all the details about Zárate's world title wins and defenses refer to "Carlos Zárate World Titles".

-Carlos Zárate fought a total of 70 times during his professional career.
-He was among the very best of his generation and put on some great performances.
+Zárate fought a total of 70 times during his professional career, which includes 14 world-title fights at two weight divisions.
+He was among the very best of his generation and put on some great performances in his fights.
 These nine fights are the highlight of his career.